NSAPH-Data-Platform/dorieh/README.md

     pip install "toil[cwl,aws]"

-Install Dorieh:
+Install Dorieh (stable version):

+    pip install dorieh

+If you prefer to install the latest version from GitHub:

     pip install git+https://github.com/NSAPH-Data-Platform/dorieh

 If FST support is desired, [R](https://www.r-project.org/) runtime has to be installed and R_HOME environment variable set up.
 One of the simples ways of installing R is to use [Conda package manager](https://docs.conda.io/projects/conda/en/stable/).
-Once R is set up, install Dorieh with the following command:
+Once R is set up, install Dorieh with either of the  following command:

+    pip install dorieh[FST]

     pip install "git+https://github.com/NSAPH-Data-Platform/dorieh[FST]"

 ### Docker Container

+To build your own Dorieh Docker image see [docker directory](docker/README.md)

 A prebuilt docker image with Dorieh is provided: